ZiruoHao/FedIRM/README.md

 ## Run

-The MLP models are produced by:
+The MLP and CNN models are produced by:
 > python [main_nn.py](main_nn.py)

-Federated learning with MLP is produced by:
+Federated learning with MLP and CNN is produced by:
 > python [main_fed.py](main_fed.py)

 See the arguments in [options.py](utils/options.py).